-All staff will also be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff will also be aware that safeguarding issues can manifest themselves via child-onchild abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
-Staff are clear as to the school or college's policy and procedures with regards to peer on peer abuse.
+Staff are clear as to the school's policy and procedures with regards to child-on-child abuse.

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All members of staff however, have a duty to recognise concerns and maintain an open mind.
-Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated safeguarding lead (or the deputy DSL in the absence of the DSL) prior to any discussion with parents.
+All members of staff, however, have a duty to recognise concerns and maintain an open mind.
+Accordingly, all concerns regarding the welfare of pupils will be recorded on CPOMS and discussed with the designated safeguarding lead (or the deputy DSL in the absence of the DSL) prior to any discussion with parents.